 You might hear from people that kit lenses are not the best, but you might also hear lots of people telling you to just get the kit lens bundle.

-We’ll go through the questions you need to ask to figure out whether you should buy a camera with a kit lens or not.
+I’ll go through the questions you need to ask to figure out whether you should buy a camera with a kit lens or not.

 What Are Kit Lenses?